ritza-co/handbook/docs/how-we-work/invoicing-guidelines.md

 # Invoicing guidelines

-Your invoice needs to follow some standard requirements, including: the
+Your invoice needs to follow some standard requirements, including:

 * The invoice date
 * a description of services provided